rancher/rancher.github.io/rancher/v1.2/en/installing-rancher/installing-server/basic-ssl-config/index.md

 ## Installing Rancher Server With SSL
 ---

 In order to run Rancher server from an `https` URL, you will need to terminate SSL with a proxy that is capable of setting headers.
-We've provided an example of how it could be set up with NGINX or Apache, but other tools could be used.
+We've provided an example of how it could be set up with NGINX, HAProxy, or Apache, but other tools could be used.

 ### Requirements